hadron-project/hadron/guide/src/reference/namespaces.md

 ==========
 Namespaces are the central unit of resource grouping and access control in Hadron.

-## DDL
+## Schema
 Namespaces are declared in YAML as part of the [Schema Management system](./schema.md).
-The DDL for the `Namespace` object is as follows:
+The schema for the `Namespace` object is as follows:

 ```yaml
 ## The kind of object being defined.
 In this case, a namespace.